Tamo18/Airlines-Data-Analysis-using-SQL-and-Python/README.md

-# Airlines Data Analysis using SQL and Python
+# AirlineOps Data Insights using SQL and Python

 ## Objective